Roof Vents and How to Choose

 Ridge vent, like the box vent, is a static vent as well, but unlike the box vent ridge vent is optimally placed at the ridges of the roof where all the heat is accumulating.
 As air flows through vents in your soffit, the hot air is expelled through the ridge vent.
-This is a wonderful option for gable roof homes; that is a roof that is an A style (See Article Hip, Gable, Flat?).
+This is a wonderful option for gable roof homes, a roof with two sloping sides and a gable at each end.
 However, some hip roof may not have enough ridge to benefit from ridge ventilation.
 In this case, it is preferred to use a little power.

 Power Vents are on top of the attic heat removal food chain!
 This is because they are powered with a low voltage electrical wire and use very little electricity, often costing as little as $2-3 per month but with less heat in the attic and less stress on the air conditioning unit, the hundreds of dollars of potential savings in costly repairs are advantageous.
 Most powered box vents include a thermostat switch that will allow the box vent to only operate when the temperature in the attic is 85 degrees or above.
 This style vent is preferred for every roof application over turbines and ridge vent and is only trumped by that of the great solar powered vent.

-This is the Big Chief, the big Kahuna, the Big… well you get the picture.
+This is the Big Chief, the big Kahuna, the Big… well, you get the picture.
 Solar vents are awesome!
 Why do we love them so much?
-Because for us at Baker Roofing, the best product is the product that functions the best and reduces the impact on our ecosystem.
+Because for us at Baker Roofing & Construction, the best product is the product that functions the best and reduces the impact on our ecosystem.
 Solar vents will give you all the benefits of a powered vent while harnessing the power of the sun.
 This means that you are reducing the amount of heat in your attic which then decreases stress on your air conditioner and results in less used energy!!
-You will save every month on your electric bill; your air condition lasts longer with less stress and you reduce your impact on the environment.
+You will save every month on your electric bill; your air conditioner lasts longer with less stress and you reduce your impact on the environment.
 Now that is effective and sustainable roofing practices!

 Installation and Costs of Roof Vents

-Installation of roof vents vary depending on style of ventilation system.
-In most cases, switching from box vents or turbines to solar vents can be performed within 2 hours by an insured Baker Roofing professional.
+Installation of roof vents varies depending on the style of the ventilation system.
+In most cases, switching from box vents or turbines to solar vents can be performed within 2 hours by an insured roofing professional.
 However, if ridge vents are the best ventilation system for the home then all box and turbine vents must be removed and patched with appropriate roofing materials.
-Additionally, ridge cap must also be replaced at time of installation which could make ridge vent installation costlier than a solar vent.
+Additionally, ridge cap must also be replaced at the time of installation which could make ridge vent installation costlier than a solar vent.
 Another cost to consider and vital to the ventilation system is proper soffit vents that will allow the cooler air to be drawn in and replace the expelled warmer air.
 If your home has inadequate soffit vents, that will be an added cost.